 Mill Trail Hike to Bingham Falls – From Stowe Village take Route 108 North 6.4 miles (towards Stowe Mountain Resort).
 About half a mile after the Inn at the Mountain there are dirt pull-offs on both sides of the road.
 You can park on either side of the road.
 The trailhead is on the Eastern side of the road.
 The half mile hike ends at Bingham Falls, a 40-foot cascading waterfall with deep gorges and pools for swimming.

-Sunset Rock – This trail offers beautiful sunset viewing, hiking, picnicking, and views of Stowe Village from bedrock outcropping.
-A short yet steep hike, you can access it right from village, at the end of Sunset Street.
+Sunset Rock – This trail offers beautiful sunset viewing, hiking, picnicking, and views of Stowe Village from a bedrock outcropping.
+A short yet steep hike, you can access it right from the Village, at the end of Sunset Street.

 Stowe Quiet Path – This is a lovely trail for those who love to walk their dog off-leash, with access to the West Branch River and some of the prettiest views in town.
 The Quiet path can be accessed from the Stowe Recreation Path near the second and third bridges, or from two parking areas on Mayo Farm Road.